johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-04-21-using-kernel-memory-to-chunk-documents-into-azure-ai-search/index.md

 }
 ```

-As you can see, this endpoint accepts files, uploads them to Blob Storage and adds them to the queue with `_documentProcessorQueue.EnqueueDocumentUri`.
+As we can see, this endpoint accepts files, uploads them to Blob Storage and adds them to the queue with `_documentProcessorQueue.EnqueueDocumentUri`.
 This will then be picked up by the background service and processed.

-## Registering your services
+## Registering our services

-Finally, you'll need to register your services in your `Program.cs` file.
-You'll want to add the following:
+Finally, we'll need to register our services in the `Program.cs` file.
+We'll want to add the following:

 ```cs
 builder.Services